-Benefit awards are dependant on your household and it’s finances, and the rent and Council Tax payable.
+Benefit awards are dependent on your household and its finances, and the rent and Council Tax payable.
 Most changes of circumstances affecting the household are likely to affect your benefit award.
 Here are examples of the changes we want to know about:

 - Rent changes

 - You or your partner start work, or take an extra job

 - A new baby arrives

 - A child leaves school or moves out

 - Someone comes to live with you or moves out